-Since the assemblage outside the Grt4 porphyroblast contains abundant quartz and it lacks corundum, it is deduced that garnet originally enclosed some quartz.
-Hence, another two pseudosections (Fig.6b, c) were calculated after adding some SiO2 (SiO2 mol% at 38.5 and 40.08) to investigate a possible earlier path leading to quartz depletion.
-It turns out that, above 6 kbar, the resulting diagram (Figure 6b and c) do not change even more SiO2 is added.
-Thus the results show that reaction (5) operated between 8 and 12 kbar at temperatures between >730 °C. These calculations are typical with the obtained result from pseudosections constructed under the pre-melting, of which original rock composition was calculated through stepwise re-integrations of melt into the residual XRF composition, showing that the rock has reached > 10 kbar at 750-775 C during prograde metamorphism.
+originally enclosed some quartz.
+Hence, another two pseudosections (Fig. 6b and c) were calculated after adding some SiO2 (at 38.5 and 40.08 mol%) to investigate a possible earlier path leading to quartz depletion.
+It turns out that, above 6 kbar, the resulting diagram (Fig. 6b and c) do not change even more SiO2 is added.
+Thus the results show that reaction (5) operated between 8 and 12 kbar at temperatures above 730 °C. These calculations are typical with the obtained result from pseudosections constructed under the pre-melting, of which original rock composition was calculated through stepwise reintegrations of melt into the residual XRF composition, showing that the rock has reached >10 kbar at 750-775 °C during prograde metamorphism (Dharmapriya et al., accepted).